popeadam/Kometa/docs/config/libraries.md

 ??? blank "`template_variables` - Used to define [Custom Template Variables](../files/templates.md#template-variables) for every file in a library.<a class="headerlink" href="#template-variables" title="Permanent link">¶</a>"

     <div id="template-variables" />Passes all given [Template Variables](../files/templates.md#template-variables) to
-    every template in every Collection, Metadata, and Overlay file run.
+    every template in every Collection, Metadata, and Overlay File run.

     <hr style="margin: 0px;">